InabaByakko/SSPlayerForRPGMV/README_EN.md

 If you want to disappear this animation, call `removeChild` of object that you were added animation object.

+## When you found BUGs

+I'm sorry for causing you trouble.
+If you found some probrem, please report to make a topic at [Issue of Github](https://github.com/InabaByakko/SSPlayerForRPGMV/issues), or mention to [Twitter@InabaByakko](https://twitter.com/InabaByakko).

+If you're an expert of Github, I'm glad to be sent pull requests to fix issue.

+Thank you for your cooperation.

 ---

 * SpriteStudio, Web Technology is a Registered trademark of WebTechnology Corp.